The BTCC is renowned for its wheel-to-wheel action and unpredictable racing, and you can follow every twist and turn of the 2022 season right here.

-The revised 2021 BTCC calendar kicks off at Thruxton on the 8th–9th of May.
+The 2022 BTCC calendar kicks off at Donington Park on the 23rd-24th April.

-The championship then visits five more circuits over nine race weekends, ending at Brands Hatch on October 23rd-24th.
+The championship then visits eight more circuits over nine race weekends, ending at Brands Hatch on 8th-9th October.

 The BTCC is renowned for its exciting races, filled with wheel-to-wheel action and lots of overtakes – and you don’t have to miss a thing!

-Every race is broadcast live on ITV4 and you can also watch highlights of every race on both ITV and ITV4.
+Every race is broadcast live on ITV4 (with some also being live on ITV) and you can also watch highlights of every race on both ITV and ITV4.